![]() |

 Exposition

-A series of models illustrating the minimal surfaces will remain on display during the whole satellite conference.
+A series of models illustrating the minimal surfaces was on display during the whole satellite conference.

 Poster presentations